codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 * Global build view: The default view, displays builds for all pipelines for all projects across your organization.
 * Project build view: Selecting a project displays the builds for the pipelines in the project.

 As a user, you can see builds from all pipelines you have access to.
 If your permissions do not include access to specific pipelines, you will not see builds from those pipelines.

-## Viewing pipeline status

-Each screen contains all builds sorted from the most recent to the oldest.
-The first time you visit the screen there are no filters defined.
-To narrow the list, use the filters on the top of the screen.
+The Builds page for a pipeline displays by default all builds sorted from the most recent to the oldest.
+To narrow the list, you can use the date range filter, and additional filters at the top of the page.

 {% include
 image.html